litedefi/docs/content/contracts/SynthetixState.md

 ### `importedXDRAmount`

-The XDR-equivalent debt of `sUSD` imported which was outstanding immediately before the multicurrency transition.
+The ODR-equivalent debt of `sUSD` imported which was outstanding immediately before the multicurrency transition.

 **Type:** `uint public`